Who do I contact for help?

 Can I just email the person who usually provides tech assistance?

-We understand the instinct to just send a direct email to the person on our team who regularly provides assistance, whether that’s Leah, or Rafi, or Trent, or any of the other great folks on our Service Desk team.
-However, we need you to always use email@example.com instead.
-Here’s why.
+We understand the instinct to just send a direct email to the person on our team who regularly provides assistance!
+However, we need you to always use firstname.lastname@example.org instead.
+Here’s why:

 - There will likely be a delay in getting back to you; the person you emailed directly might be out of the office that day or tied up with critical tasks and not see your message immediately.